-You kids today with your Tinders and your cosplays and your buttstuffs sometimes forget that sex, at its most basic level, is a biological function for procreation.
-As much as you might think that you're just having a nice recreational goofaround, it's hard to tell a vagina that, so it's going to keep doing everything in its power to increase the chances of conception.
+You kids today with your Tinders and your cosplays and your buttstuffs sometimes forget that intercourse, at its most basic level, is a biological function for procreation.
+As much as you might think that you're just having a nice recreational goofaround, it's hard to tell female genitalia that, so it's going to keep doing everything in its power to increase the chances of conception.

 One of the vagina's tricky little moves is that it is constantly trying to suck up any and all sperm that gets inside of it.
 During the early phases of the arousal process, it begins "tenting," which moves the vagina and the cervix closer together and helps create a suction that pulls sperm inward.
-Then, during orgasm, the muscular contractions that a woman experiences are, in part, the vagina further sucking inward, radically increasing the chances of sperm retention.
+Then, during climax, the muscular contractions that a woman experiences are, in part, the genital tract further sucking inward, radically increasing the chances of sperm retention.